-Any action and documentation required in relation to the above.
+Any action and documentation are required about the above.

-Detailed description of the assets, liabilities and the share capital of the spun-off company that will be transferred to the spun-off company, or if applicable, to the new company.
+A detailed description of the assets, liabilities, and the share capital of the spun-off company that will be transferred to the spun-off company, or if applicable, to the new company.
 The above for a clear identification of them; also, the terms and conditions must be included.